A mass shooting, statewide failures

 Ordered held for treatment; he went home instead

 KARE 11 has spent months investigating what happens to people charged with crimes, but who are so severely mentally ill that their cases cannot go to trial.
 Are they given the necessary treatment and supervision?
 We found too often that the answer is no, leading to tragic consequence, from brutal assaults and rapes to murders.

-Part one: A mass shooting
+Part one: A mass shooting, statewide failures

 Earlier this year, Gregory Ulrich walked into a Buffalo medical clinic and opened fire according to criminal charges, carrying out on threats he made two years earlier.

 After facing charges in connection to those threats, Ulrich was found incompetent to stand trial, prompting the prosecutor to drop the earlier case.
 But Ulrich never got treatment.

 In February, he shot five people at the clinic, killing a mother of two young children.

 Ulrich is known as a gap case, where defendants found mentally incompetent fail to get the necessary mental health care needed before being released back to the community.

 Part two: Known to be dangerous, discharged anyway

 Charged with crimes and severely mentally ill, a judge ordered the Department of Human Services to treat Terrion Sherman.
 But citing a lack of bed space, DHS released Sherman before he was competent to stand trial.